PER USE CASE

 “We have worked with Citrix on various requirements related to latency-sensitive applications for many years but had never deployed its solutions for pure 3D CAD before,” explains Belahcen.

-DXC, a Citrix center of excellence, suggested harnessing an existing server fleet in the Alstom data center and another in Microsoft Azure, which was already used by the multinational.
+DXC, a Citrix center of excellence, suggested harnessing an existing server fleet in the Alstom data center and another in Microsoft Azure, which was already used by the multinational corporation.
 In just four days, the Citrix on Azure solution was up and running for the European engineers.
 It was fully operational two weeks later, following team training.
 The 1,000 European CAD engineers have therefore been able to work from home since mid-March 2020, using their own computers, retaining the same flexibility and speed that they enjoy on site.
 Such is the success of the operation that it was replicated in just 10 days in Bangalore, India.
 The 500 engineers there have been able to work remotely for nearly a year achieving the same output as their European colleagues.

 While the employees are very happy with the new infrastructure, it has also given rise to significant financial benefits.
 The Citrix MCS (Machine Creation Services) module allows Alstom to deliver on-demand resources, such as the creation of 1,500 virtual machines in Azure in just a few minutes.
 The company can also select operating times for these virtual machines in this public cloud, allowing a pay-per-use charge to be levied and ensures a reduction in Alstom’s carbon footprint.
 In fact, in an environment relying on a traditional data center, VDIs are always running.
 With Citrix, they consume power only when in use.

 According to Belahcen: “This scalability is essential.
 I can scale the virtual 3D machines up or down by simply changing a value in an Excel file.”
 Alstom now has an agile IT infrastructure with a stable solution that will be retained after lockdown.
 Such has been its popularity that external partners have also chosen to adopt it.